 Symptoms can include a lack of muscle control in the arm, hand or wrist, a lack of feeling in the arm or hand, or even a paralysed arm.
 A brachial plexus injury can be temporary but is often permanent.

 Many injuries happen at birth when the baby's shoulders have become impacted and the brachial plexus nerves are stretched or torn.

 If medical professionals failed to reduce the risk of a potential birth injury, it can be a case of medical negligence.

 At Lanyon Bowdler, we take pride in being a friendly and approachable law firm, so please get in touch if you have been affected by a birth injury.
-Our team of specialist birth injury and medical negligence lawyers will be happy to talk you through the process of filing a compensation claim.
+Our team of specialist Birth Injury Lawyers are part of our award-winning medical negligence team, we will be happy to talk you through the process of filing a compensation claim.

 If you think you or a family member has been treated negligently by a hospital or medical staff during pregnancy or childbirth, which has resulted in injuries to the child or mother, then it is likely you are entitled to make a Medical Negligence Claim.
 Give us a call or complete our online enquiry form, to see how our team can help you get the justice and compensation you deserve.
 There is no obligation on you or any charges for our initial assessment.

 By choosing Lanyon Bowdler for your Birth Injury Medical Negligence Claim, you can rest assured that you have the best legal expertise on your team.
 Lanyon Bowdler's Medical Negligence team is widely acclaimed and recognised as one of the best clinical negligence departments in the country.
 We are committed to providing exceptional levels of client care and will work closely and considerately with you to help find the best outcomes and help to get your life back on track.